matthiasdv/scrapbook/README.md

 # Scrapbook.sh

 This script prepares JPEG files for archiving, reducing the filesize as much as possible.
->* Images are resized to maximum resolution
+>* Images are resized to a desired maximum resolution
 >* JPEG optimization is applied

 ##Options